SGG-Modding/Hades2ModWiki/docs/in-game-definitions/globals/scripting-functions/RunLogic/ChooseNextRoomData.md

 Line of global table RoomData

 # Sample Usage
-The following snippets make it so Dionysius is forced every other room.
+The following snippets make it so Dionysus is forced every other room.

 ready.lua:
 ```lua